arfc/saltproc/doc/installation.rst

 Cross Section Configuration
 ---------------------------
-SaltProc can use any cross section library that its depetion codes can.
-Currently supporte depletion codes and their guides on cross section confguration are listed below:
+SaltProc can use any cross section library that its depletion codes can.
+Currently supported depletion codes and their guides on cross section configuration are listed below:

   - Serpent: See `this page on the Serpent wiki`_ for information on how to configure the libraries.
   - OpenMC: See `this page on the OpenMC docs`_ for information on how to configure the libraries.
-You can also convert a Serpent cross section library to an OpenMC cross section libary using `their included scripts`_.
+You can also convert a Serpent cross section library to an OpenMC cross section library using `their included scripts`_.

 .. _this page on the Serpent wiki: https://serpent.vtt.fi/mediawiki/index.php/Installing_and_running_Serpent#Setting_up_the_data_libraries
 .. _this page on the OpenMC docs: https://docs.openmc.org/en/stable/usersguide/cross_sections.html